From a website called American Daily, and it's by Carol Devine Mullen.

 Kind of a coincidence that Egan Minnesota was on right before, but there you go.

-And I want to echo one thing.
+And I want to echo one thing the previous caller said.

-And specifically, the author indicated that if he can round up 200 to 300 delegates, that he can basically determine who's going to be the DNC rep. And you know, what are your thoughts?
+And specifically, the author indicated that if he can round up 200 to 300 delegates, that he can basically determine who's going to be the DNC rep. And, you know, what are your thoughts?

 Is that true?